Smintheus98/wmstatusd/README.md

 $ wmstatusd &
 ```

-To show only a subset of the available modules or reorder them the desired module names may be given to the command as a space-separated list:
+To show only a subset of the available modules or reorder them, the desired module names may be given to the command as a space-separated list to overwrite the default configuration:
 ```
 $ wmstatusd date time battery &
 ```